 When we determine that the carrying value of long-lived assets may not be recoverable based upon the existence of one or more of the above indicators of impairment, we measure any impairment based on comparing the carrying amount of the asset to its fair value in a current transaction between willing parties or, in the absence of such measurement, on a projected discounted cash flow method using a discount rate determined by our management to be commensurate with the risk inherent in our current business model.
 Any amount of impairment so determined would be written off as a charge to the statement of operations, together with an equal reduction of the related asset.
-Net long-lived assets amounted to approximately \$9.2 million as of June 30, 2015.
+Net long-lived assets amounted to approximately \$14.2 million as of June 30, 2016.

-As of June 30, 2015, we compared the book value of our building (\$7.4 million at June 30, 2015) to market comparables provided by a licensed real estate appraiser, and equipment (\$1.7 million at June 30, 2015) to an appraisal performed in conjunction with a financing arrangement completed during fiscal 2013 which indicated no impairment.
-We then considered operating cash flows for the three years then ended together with a forecast for the fiscal year ended June 30, 2016.
-As indicated in the Consolidated Statements of Cash Flows, the Company reported the following "Net cash and cash equivalents provided by (used in) operating activities" for the last three fiscal years:
+As of June 30, 2016, we compared the book value of our building (\$7.7 million at June 30, 2016) to market comparables provided by a real estate appraisal, and equipment (\$6.2 million at June 30, 2016) to an appraisal performed in conjunction with the 2015 purchase of the assets of Modern VideoFilm, Inc. which indicated no impairment.
+We then considered operating cash flows for the three years then ended together with a forecast for the fiscal year ended June 30, 2017.
+As indicated in the Consolidated Statements of Cash Flows, the Company reported the following "Net cash and cash equivalents used in operating activities" for the last three fiscal years: